schmittjoaopedro/schmittjoaopedro.github.io/_posts/2022-10-11-ai-solution-on-aws-serverless.md

 4. provide well-formatted itinerary details
 5. restrict user access so they can only see their owned routes

-In terms of persistence it was chosen DynamoDB as the `RouteService` database.
+In terms of persistence I decided on DynamoDB as the `RouteService` database.
-The main motivation was due to its pay for what you use.
+The motivation was due to its pay for what you use billing schema.
 This way I don't need to pay for a running RDS instance when the service is idle.

-The route table was modeled to enable schema flexibility and quick retrieval of user's routes, the database model is presented in the image below.
+The route table presented below enables schema flexibility and quick retrieval of user's routes.
 The `ID` attribute is a random UUID value to minimize hot-partitioning issues.
-The attributes `createdAt`, `createdBy`, and `email` are used to associate routes to users and for quick search and recovering (these attributes are indexed).
+The attributes `createdAt`, `createdBy`, and `email`, enables to associate, serach and recover routes to its owner users (these attributes are indexed).
-Finally, `depot` and `requests` are JSON objects with the details about the route created by the user, this information later on sent to the `OptimizerService`.
+Finally, `depot` and `requests` fields are JSON objects with the details about the route and used to generate itinerary with the `OptimizerService`.

 ![Route DynamoDB schema](/assets/imgs/route-dynamodb-schema.png)

-For a while the current schema is not being an issue in terms of storage capacity (400KB max record size), but in the future we may need a different strategy using S3 to persist routes if this limit is not enough anymore.
+For a while the current schema is not an issue in terms of storage capacity (400KB max record size), but in the future we may need a different strategy using S3 to persist routes if this limit is not enough anymore.

 The same way as the `AddressService`, the `RouteService` runs on top of AWS Lambda.
-This was the design decision to save costs and pay only for what we use.
+This decision saves costs because we only pay for what we use.
-The function is also served through API Gateway that authorizes the requests by validating the JWT token with Cognito.
+The Lambda function is accessed through API Gateway as all requests are authorized by validating the JWT token with Cognito.

-The tech-stack chosen for this service was mainly Spring-Boot.
-This decision was taken due to the experience with the framework and also because it was possible to reuse the code from a previous project.
+The tech-stack chosen for this service was mainly Spring-Boot due to the experience with the framework and because I could reuse code from a previous project.
-However, this service is strugling with cold starts, spring takes around 10 seconds to start serving requests for this service.
+However, this service is strugling with cold starts because Spring takes more than 10 seconds to start serving requests.
-For the long term it's being considered to migrate the service to either Quarkus Native or GoLang.
-The logs below show the cold-start issue, notice the amount of time taken to initialize the function (~8.4 seconds).
+For example, the logs from the image below shows the cold-start issue due to the time taken to initialize the function (~8.4 seconds).
+For the long term, I think it could be a good idea to migrate the service to either Quarkus Native or GoLang.

 ![Route Lambda Cold Start problem](/assets/imgs/route-service-spring-cold-start-issue.png)